-I am pleased to report the finished product was quite worth the slight inconvenience of shopping multiple stores.
-The Hazelnut Chocolate Chip Cake was flavorful, moist, and overall delicious.
-I also enjoyed a slice drizzled in a simple chocolate ganache made from equal parts chocolate and cream.
+Fortunately, the finished product was quite worth the slight inconvenience of shopping multiple stores.
+The cake was flavorful, moist, and overall delicious.
+I dusted the cake with confectioners’ sugar but also enjoyed a slice drizzled with a simple chocolate ganache made from equal parts chocolate and cream.

 - 1 package yellow cake mix